What behaviour support programme do we use at Red Gates?

 Our pupils can have difficulty with sensory processing which can lead to behaviours that challenge.
 At Red Gates we aim to support our pupils with their sensory processing through the use of chewies, weighted blankets, sensory diets, the use of swings and playground equipment, sensory circuits etc.

-These strategies are put in place with the advice and support of our OT team.
+These strategies are put in place with the advice and support of our OT team in co-ordination with our Behaviour Support Team.